 \subsection{Results on Latent-Space Diffusion Models}

-We trained latent-space diffusion models using the pre-trained autoencoder VQ-4 used in latent diffusion models (LDMs) \cite{ldm}.
-We used LSUN Church and Bedroom for unconditional image generation, and ImageNet for class-conditional image generation.
-The image resolution was set to $256 \times 256$, which was reduced to $64 \times 64$ in the latent space.
-We present the evaluation results on LSUN Church $256 \times 256$.
-Detailed results are listed in Appendix \ref{app:detailed_results_ldm}.
+We trained latent-space diffusion models using the pre-trained autoencoder from LDMs \citep{ldm}.
+In our experiments, we adopted the VQ-regularized variant for all datasets, which is the configuration primarily used in the publicly available pretrained models on GitHub (\url{https://github.com/CompVis/latent-diffusion}).
+Although a downsampling factor of $f = 8$ is also commonly used, we set $f = 4$ (VQ-f4), as it is expected to yield better FID scores according to Table 10 in the LDMs paper.
+LSUN Church and LSUN Bedroom were used for unconditional image generation, and ImageNet was used for class-conditional image generation.
+All images were resized to 256$\times$256 and encoded into 64$\times$64 latent representations.
+Here, we present the evaluation results on LSUN Church 256$\times$256.
+Detailed results are provided in Appendix \ref{app:detailed_results_ldm}.

-\textbf{LSUN Church 256 $\times$ 256:} The evaluation results are summarized in Table \ref{tab:lsun_church_256x256_ldm}.
-The dependence on the training schedule is shown in the rows shaded in gray, and CRS-$v_{x}$ achieved the highest performance except for sFID.
-The unshaded rows represent the dependence on the sampling schedule, and CRS-$v_{x}$ further improves all evaluation metrics except for precision.
-These results indicate the superiority of CRS in latent-space diffusion models as well.
+\textbf{LSUN Church 256$\times$256:} Table \ref{tab:lsun_church_256x256_ldm} summarizes the results.
+Rows shaded in gray show the effect of different training schedules, where CRS-$v_{x}$ achieved the best performance on all metrics except sFID.
+Unshaded rows show the dependence on the sampling schedule, and again, CRS-$v_{x}$ achieved the best performance on all metrics except precision.

-From the results in Table \ref{tab:lsun_church_256x256_ldm}, CRS-$v_{x}$ appears to perform the best at both training and sampling; however, depending on the sampler and NFE, CRS-$v_{\varepsilon}$ is preferable at sampling.
+These results indicate that CRS is also effective in latent-space diffusion models.
+Although CRS-$v_{x}$ performs best in most settings, we observe that depending on the sampler and NFEs, CRS-$v_{\varepsilon}$ can be preferable for sampling.